NVIDIA-AI-IOT/cuPCL/README.md

 <a><img src="https://img.shields.io/badge/-Documentation-bright"/></a>

 cuPCL has some libraries used to process points cloud with CUDA and some samples for their usage.
-The are several subfolders in the project and every subfolder has:
+There are several subfolders in the project and every subfolder has:

-1. lib for segmentation implemented by CUDA
+1. lib implemented by CUDA
 2. Sample code showing the lib usage and checking the perf and accuracy by comparing its output with PCL's

 To get started, follow the instructions below.
-Xavier and Orin are supported.
+Xavier, Orin, and x86 are supported(For jp4.x, jp5.x, and x86_64 lib, please check to the respective branch).
 If you run into any issues please [let us know](../../issues).

 ## Getting Started